IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 This section corresponds to transaction [ITI-YY7] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY7] is used by the Claims Manager and Coverage Requestor Actors.
-The Check Coverage Eligibility Status [ITI-YY7] transaction is used to get the status of an coverage eligibility request.
+The Check Coverage Eligibility Status [ITI-YY7] transaction is used to get the status of a coverage eligibility request.

 ### 2:3.YY7.1 Scope

-This transaction is used by the Coverage Requestor to get the status of an coverage eligibility request based on criteria it provides in the query parameters of the request message, or to retrieve a specific coverage eligibility response.
+This transaction is used by the Coverage Requestor to get the status of a coverage eligibility request based on criteria it provides in the query parameters of the request message, or to retrieve a specific coverage eligibility response.
 The request is received by the Claims Manager.
 The Claims Manager processes the